codurance/site/careers/apprentice.md

   * **speaking** and **negotiating** skills, to allow you to convey your ideas about how to approach a solution
   * **tools** and **libraries** that help us become better at our craft

 You won't be doing this alone.
-You'll have a dedicated mentor who will take responsibility for helping you grow and pushing your boundaries.
+Your mentor will take responsibility for helping you grow and pushing your boundaries.
 What you learn, though, is really **up to you**: you'll decide what you'd like to focus upon and how you'd like to approach it.

 ### How long is an apprenticeship, and what happens afterwards?